apokhrel7/Social-Engineering-Quiz/README.md

 # CPSC 329 Unessay: Phising Quiz

-This is a phishing email quiz that tests if a user can differentiate between a phishing message and a legitimate message.
+This is a phishing quiz that tests if a user can differentiate between a phishing scenery and a legitimate scenery.
+This quiz has been done as a Final Project for CPSC329 FALL 2021 Course.

 The user will be provided two types of questions:

 1. Given two images, choose which one is the phising message and which is the legitimate message
 2. Given an image, choose whether it is a phising or a legitimate message